lvtk/lvtk/doc/graphics.rst

 Graphics
 --------

 Highlevel drawing context.
-Passed to widgets by the View to render all widgets.
+Passed to widgets by the View for all rendering.

 -----
 Fonts